Differentiable Scaffolding Tree for Molecular Optimization: Experiment

 \subsection{Experimental Setup}

-\textbf{Molecular Properties}.
-We consider the following target molecular properties: (1) \textbf{QED} (quantitative estimate of drug-likeness).
-(2) \textbf{LogP} (octanol-water partition coefficient); (3) \textbf{SA} (synthetic accessibility); (4) \textbf{JNK3} (c-Jun N-terminal Kinases-3); (5) \textbf{GSK3\bm{$\beta$}} (Glycogen synthase kinase 3 beta); For all the 5 scores (including normalized SA), higher is better.
+\textbf{Molecular Properties} contains \textbf{QED}; \textbf{LogP}; \textbf{SA}; \textbf{JNK3}; \textbf{GSK3\bm{$\beta$}}, \marked{following~\cite{jin2020multi,nigam2019augmenting,moss2020boss,xie2021mars}, where QED quantifies drug-likeness; LogP indicates the water-octanol partition coefficient; SA stands for synthetic accessibility and is used to prevents the formation of chemically unfeasible molecules; JNK3/GSK3$\bm{\beta}$ measure inhibition against c-Jun N-terminal kinase-3/Glycogen synthase kinase 3 beta. } For all the 5 scores (including normalized SA), higher is better.
 We conducted (1) single-objective generation that optimizes JNK3, GSK3\bm{$\beta$} and LogP separately and (2) multi-objective generation that optimizes the mean value of ``JNK3+GSK3\bm{$\beta$}'' and ``QED+SA+JNK3+GSK3\bm{$\beta$}'' in the main text.
-More details are given in Section~\ref{sec:property} in Appendix.
+Details are in Section~\ref{sec:property}.

-\textbf{Dataset}.
-We use ZINC 250K dataset, which contains around 250K druglike molecules extracted from the ZINC database~\cite{sterling2015zinc}.
-We select the substructures that appear more than 1000 times in ZINC 250K as the vocabulary set $\calS$, which contains 82 substructures (See Section~\ref{sec:dataset} in Appendix). {The vocabulary set covers about 80\% molecules in ZINC databases. } After removing the molecules that contain out-of-vocabulary substructure, we use a random subset of the remaining molecules to train the GNNs, depending on the oracle budget.
+\textbf{Dataset}: ZINC 250K contains around 250K druglike molecules~\cite{sterling2015zinc}.
+We select the substructures that appear more than 1000 times in ZINC 250K as the vocabulary set $\calS$, which contains 82 most frequent substructures.
+Details are in Section~\ref{sec:dataset}.